eBay/bascomtask/README.md

 2 | String msg =  new EchoTask().echo("hello"); | String msg = $.task(new EchoTask()).echo("hello");

-The difference is that instead of invoking the task method directly on the user POJO, that POJO is first added to a BascomTask Orchestrator and then invoked (we use '$' as the variable name for an Orchestrator, but that is just a convention that makes it stand out more).
+The difference is that instead of invoking the task method directly on the user POJO, that POJO is first added to a BascomTask Orchestrator before being invoked (we use '$' as the variable name for an Orchestrator, but that is just a convention that makes it stand out more).
 The benefit for this extra effort, in this simple example, is only that the task is managed by the framework and facilities such as logging and profiling apply.
 The real gains come when we aim for parallel execution if tasks.